-American Home Shield has more years of experience and offers flexible service fees, while TotalProtect does not.
+American Home Shield has more than 50 years of experience and offers flexible service fees, while TotalProtect does not.
 However, TotalProtect has a better BBB rating and cheaper monthly premiums.
 Both home warranty companies offer add-ons at an additional cost.

 Keep reading to see our in-depth comparison of TotalProtect and American Home Shield.